eheitfield/SwiftCluster/README.md

 2.5337 Seconds
 ```

 `groupIDs` is a 2,500 element `Int` array.
-Each element of the array corresponds to one of the rows of `pixelColorData` and contains an integer between 0 and 7 indicating the group to which the pixel belongs.  `meanColors` is an 8 x 3 `Matrix<Double>` where each row corresponds to one of the 8 clusters and the columns contain mean red, green, and blue color channel values for each group.
+Each element of the array corresponds to one of the rows of `pixelColorData` and contains an integer between 0 and 7 indicating the group to which the pixel belongs.  `meanColors` is an 8 x 3 `Matrix<Double>` where each row corresponds to one of the eight clusters and the columns contain mean red, green, and blue color channel values for each group.
 The identifiers in `groupIDs` are matched to the rows of `meanColors` so we can create a synthetic dataset of posterized pixel color information as follows:
 ```
 let pixelPosterizedColors = groupIDs.map{ meanColors.getRow($0) }
 ```
-When the pixel colors represented in `pixelPosterizedColors` are plotted on a 50 x 50 grid, the resulting posterized image looks like this.
+When the pixel colors represented in `pixelPosterizedColors` are arranged on a 50 x 50 grid, the resulting posterized image looks like this.

 ![Posterized Peony](https://github.com/eheitfield/SwiftCluster/blob/main/Sources/Docs/peony_8_colors.jpeg)